Mike-pw/hashnode-backups/cl2qq47g3020aianva5imcica.md

     const router = new Router()
 ```

 You will need to have [implemented OAuth](https://shopify.dev/apps/auth/oauth) with Shopify.
-Shopify [App Bridge](https://shopify.dev/apps/tools/app-bridge) is used to make authenticated requests from the frontend, with valid session tokens in the authorization header.
+Shopify [App Bridge](https://shopify.dev/apps/tools/app-bridge) is used to make authenticated requests from the frontend, attaching valid session tokens in the authorization header.

 For the incoming requests to /graphql;